Erisa Law: Everything You Need to Know

 What Are Provisions Under ERISA?

 The rules of ERISA regulate standards, requirements, and conduct for management and fiduciaries in charge of plans.
 Reporting needs to be detailed, as employers and fiduciaries are accountable to federal oversight.
-Transparency towards the recipient is required and appeals must filed in a timely and fair manner for financial protection.
+Transparency toward the recipient is required and appeals must be filed in a timely and fair manner for financial protection.
 Discriminatory practices are prohibited.

 Other Areas Addressed Under ERISA